Authority for European Political Parties and European Political Foundations

 The Authority for European Political Parties and European Political Foundations (APPF) is a body of the European Union in charge of registering, controlling and imposing sanctions on European political parties and European political foundations.

-The APPF has offices in Brussels and Strasbourg; since 2021, its Director has been Pascal Schonard.
+The APPF has offices in Brussels and Strasbourg; since 2026, its Director has been Philippe Musquar.

 History

 1970s-2007

 European political parties formed during the 1970s, in the run-up to the first elections of the European Parliament by direct universal suffrage.
 In 1992, the Treaty of Maastricht provided the first legal recognition of European parties and, in 1997, the Treaty of Amsterdam enabled the public funding of European parties via political groups of the European Parliament.
 Following criticism of this arrangement by the European Court of Auditors, the 2001 Treaty of Nice allowed the funding of European parties directly from the budget of the European Union.

 In November 2003, the European Parliament and the Council of the European Union adopted Regulation 2004/2003 "on the regulations governing political parties at European level and the rules regarding their funding", which provided the first official definition of European political parties and created a framework for their public funding.
 However, the Regulation did not provide legal recognition or public funding for European political foundations.
 Under this framework, public funding, as well as functions of verification and control, were carried out by the European Parliament.

 In December 2007, the European Parliament and the Council of the European Union adopted Regulation 1524/2007, amending Regulation 2004/2003, among others by providing a legal definition for European political foundations and including them in the existing public funding scheme.